nyachufemboy/Solium-Macro/README.md

 Solium is entirely coded in AutoHotKey V1 and requires it to be used : https://www.autohotkey.com/

+# Installation
+1. Make you download and install AutoHotKey V1.1 : https://www.autohotkey.com/
+2. Download and extract the zip file.
-# Run Solium.ahk to launch the program
+3. Run Solium.ahk

-Expect some bugs as this is a fairly new macro, if you want to contact me feel free to dm me on discord : 41ht

-Solium requires vip for paths to work. and requires specific auras for some paths to work. those are listed below.
+4. Enjoy!!

 # AURA REQUIREMENTS & OTHER REQUIREMENTS
+# VIP IS NEEDED FOR SOLIUM TO WORK
-auras needed : any Sailor varient for DoObby.. arcane darkness/legacy for AutoReso & CaveObby..
+1. auras needed : any Sailor varient for DoObby..
+2. arcane darkness/legacy for AutoReso & CaveObby..
-0.36 roblox sens required for CaveObby & AutoReso..
+3. 0.36 roblox sens required for CaveObby & AutoReso..

-# ROBLOX MUST BE FULL SCREEN, AND RESOLTUION MUST BE 1920 X 1080P AND YOU MUST HAVE VIP

-have atleast 30 fps and decent ping ( 0 - 100 )
+4. have atleast 30 fps and decent ping ( 0 - 100 )
+5. ROBLOX MUST BE FULL SCREEN, AND RESOLTUION MUST BE 1920 X 1080P

 keep in mind macroing for too long (10+ hours) will cause roblox to memory leak which will bring ur fps down which will sometimes cause paths to break